 Our two outpatient teaching clinics, Good Samaritan Clinic and Emanuel Clinic, each serve a unique patient population.
 Both clinics use a medical home model for patient care, which includes a clinic pharmacist, RN’s, MA’s, social workers and mental health providers.
 Our clinics offer a strong team approach to provide continuity and optimal patient care.
 Residents are provided the opportunity to rotate in other Legacy Clinics to increase the breadth of outpatient exposure.
 This includes internal medicine, cardiology, geriatric and musculoskeletal clinics.

 Selective (required mixture of inpatient and outpatient specialty experiences) and elective rotations provide experiences in a variety of medical sub-specialties throughout all three years of residency.
-Required selective rotations include Cardiology, Pulmonology, Gastroenterology, Nephrology, Hematology/oncology, Neurology, Geriatrics and Transitions of Care.
+Required selective rotations include Emergency Medicine, Cardiology, Pulmonology, Gastroenterology, Nephrology, Hematology/oncology, Neurology, Geriatrics and Transitions of Care.
 These are done on-site at our two teaching hospitals with Legacy Specialists.
 We are an unopposed residency, so residents work directly with the specialist during selective rotations.

 Elective rotations are offered on or off-site with a variety of physicians at Legacy Health, as well as in the greater medical community.
 Residents also have the opportunity to complete out of area electives at an institution of their choice.
 This includes global health experiences, future job opportunities or potential fellowship placement sites.
 Common Legacy elective choices include on-site Infectious Disease, Palliative Care, Pain Management, Ophthalmology, and Evidence Based Medicine.